Updated · Dec 03, 2022

 What Is a Firewall?

-To define a firewall, think of the Wall in Game of Thrones.
-Or the Great Wall of China.
+To define a firewall, think of the Great Wall of China.

 So here’s the firewall definition: